Erzsébet Papp

-Erzsébet Papp (January 28, 1935 – January 23, 1962), known as The Nicotine Killer or her married name "Mrs. János Holhos", was a Hungarian serial killer who poisoned four people with nicotine between 1957 and 1958.
-She was sentenced to death and subsequently hanged for her crimes in 1962.
+Erzsébet Papp (January 28, 1935 – January 23, 1962), known as The Nicotine Killer or by her married name "Mrs. János Holhos", was a Hungarian serial killer who poisoned four people with nicotine between 1957 and 1958.
+She was sentenced to death and hanged in 1962.

 Early life

 Erzsébet Papp was born on January 28, 1935, in Penészlek, one of two daughters born to farmers János and Julianna Papp (née Krivacs), who also had two sons.
-According to contemporary accounts, Erzsébet was considered an intelligent woman in comparison with her peers, but was also considered to have a warped sense of morals.
+Erzsébet was considered an intelligent woman in comparison with her peers, but was also said to have a warped sense of morals.